 When you see a house-sit you want, apply immediately!
 You need to be quick, especially house-sits in popular locations or with great perks are gone before you know it.
 Often it’s first come first served.
 Apply as soon as you see the house-sit you want.
 Time to write that crucial message.
 Remember: the first impression counts.
 Just like your profile, make the message personal.
 Tell something about yourself, why should you get this house-sit?
 Let the homeowner feel you are the best house-sitter for them.
 Tell them how you fulfill their expectations.
 That you are responsible, clean, don’t smoke, etc (if this applies to you, of course).
 Don’t use the same message every time.
 You can make a template and use it but make it personal for every house-sit because every house-sit is different!

 In addition, we always offer to hop on a Skype call if the homeowner wants to get to know us a bit better.
 It only happened twice someone wanted to talk with us on Skype, but it also always makes a good impression!

 Exciting, you got the house-sit!

-One thing we have never done before, but might be a good idea to do: make up a house-sit agreement (download one here).
-It’s a trust-based community, but in some cases, it’s better to have it clear in writing (for example: when the homeowner forgot to tell the neighbours and they called the police about ‘a stranger in the house’ and you need to explain yourself).
+One thing we have never done before, but might be a good idea to do: make up a house-sitting agreement (download one here).
+It’s a trust-based community, but in some cases, it’s better to have it clear in writing (for example: when the homeowner forgot to tell the neighbors and they called the police about ‘a stranger in the house’ and you need to explain yourself).